-Trump insists that food aid comes with campaign literature, outraging anti-hunger advocates
+Food banks are removing the signed letter Trump wanted to include in every food-aid box

 To politicize this, says Joel Berg, chief executive of Hunger Free America, a nationwide anti-hunger nonprofit organization, “is absolutely outrageous.
 It essentially blackmails nonpartisan food charities into aiding Trump’s reelection campaign by threatening more Americans to go hungry if these food boxes are not distributed.
 This move by the Trump Administration is illegal and immoral.”

-Kate Fitzgerald, chief operating officer at Feeding America, says that member food banks are coping with an average of 60 percent more need than there was pre-pandemic, and that anything that distracts from that mission makes the work of food banks more difficult.
+Kate Leone, chief government relations officer at Feeding America, says that member food banks are coping with an average of 60 percent more need than there was pre-pandemic, and that anything that distracts from that mission makes the work of food banks more difficult.
 She says record-high grocery prices and unemployment have thrown millions of Americans into food insecurity for the first time, and kids who would have received free or reduced-price lunch in school are especially vulnerable with virtual school being the norm in many states.

 She says many food banks will not comply with including the letter.